 Important Safety Information

-Contraindications: There are no known contraindications with the use of the KONECT RESILIA aortic valved conduit.
+Contraindications: There are no known contraindications with the use of these RESILIA tissue heart valve devices.

-CAUTION: Federal (USA) law restricts this device to sale by or on the order of a physician.
+CAUTION: Federal (USA) law restricts these devices to sale by or on the order of a physician.
 See instructions for use for full prescribing information.